 I created a summer squash enclosure using a shade cloth.
 While I primarily use these for heat protection, they can also help out with keeping pests away.
 Because I use organic methods for growing, this is the best way that I’ve stumbled upon to keep squash vine borers away from my zucchini.
 The lid opens to water the plants and to allow pollinators in during the day, but I typically just hand pollinate myself.
 Since creating this I’ve had huge success with my zucchini.

 The packaging says you can just lay the material on the plants, but I don’t like anything touching my plant leaves if it doesn’t have to.
 I’m sort of concerned about leaving anything wet on my leaves that could allow fungus or bacteria to grow.

 While the packaging says you can use these for protection on cold days, I would recommend using thicker material for that.
-I love how thin this material is, because it really lets the necessary light and rain in.
+I love how thin this material is because it really lets the necessary light and rain in.
 I’ve used some covers in the past that haven’t let enough light in and my plants became more spindly and frail.
-And if a corner ever gets lose and the material falls on your plants, nothing is going to get crushed.
+And if a corner ever gets loose and the material falls on your plants, nothing is going to get crushed.
 Whew.